 The vellum is magical.
 Whatever is painted on it disappears within 24 hours.
 Likewise, the quill and ink are magical.
 The ink constantly replenishes itself if the quill is used to dip it.
-Furthermore, the ink is not permanent and disappears after 24 hours-no matter what it is used to paint on.
+Furthermore, the ink is not permanent and disappears after 24 hours - no matter what it is used to paint on.

-The instrument, when played, can cause the characters to become disoriented as its loud reverberations cause sonic discordance.
-All characters within 100 feet of the drums when they are playing must make a constitution check (CL 4) to see if the sound affects them.
+The instrument, when played, causes all who hear it to become disoriented as its loud reverberations cause sonic discordance and dissonance.
+All within 100 feet of the drums when they are playing must make a constitution check (DC 15) to see if the sound affects them.
 If the check fails, the character must make a wisdom check.
-This check determines the effect type, not whether they are affected or not.
-The check is unmodified by level.
+This check determines the severity of the effect, not whether they are affected or not.
 The drums can be played each round.
 While being played, whoever is playing them can take no other action.
+Any who are immune to thunder damage are immune to the effects of these drums.